stashed/docs/docs/reference/operator/stash_forget.md

 ### Options

 ```
   -h, --help                    help for forget
       --kubeconfig string       Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string           The address of the Kubernetes API server (overrides any value in kubeconfig)
       --repo-name string        Name of the Repository CRD.
+      --repo-namespace string   Namespace of the Repository CRD.
 ```

 ### Options inherited from parent commands